-Subject to discussion with the respective School Chairs/Department Heads, Dean or Administrator may assign duties to Faculty Members different from their principal duties during all contracted times except the vacation period.
+In consultation with the respective School Chairs/Department Head, the Dean or Administrator may assign duties to Faculty Members different from their principal duties during all contracted times except the vacation period.
+Faculty members whose primary assignment is teaching are responsible for 34 working days of assigned duty.